 - You need to use cooked chicken for this recipe.
 Dice or shredded works for the recipe.

-- If you don’t have hatch chiles you can swap for green chiles that are canned.
+- If you don’t have hatch chiles, you can swap them for canned green chiles.
 It will change the flavor a bit but will work.

 - Consider adding in some sweet corn or even black beans to make it an even heartier Mexican casserole recipe.